 Preparation

-The herbal tea drop liquid is ready for use
+9. The herbal tea eye drops are ready for use.

 1. Place 2 to 3 drops in the affected eye(s), two to three times a day until the infection clears.